Meet our team

 Tiffany Fairey

 Dr. Tiffany Fairey is a visual sociologist and Leverhulme Trust Early Career Fellow based in the Department of War Studies at King’s College London.
-Co-Founder of the award-winning charity PhotoVoice, Fairey has over 20 years of experience of working on participatory photography and photovoice projects around the world.
+Co-Founder of the award-winning charity PhotoVoice, Fairey has over 20 years of experience working on participatory photography and photovoice projects around the world.
 She is a specialist in participatory visual methods and community photography histories, pedagogies, ethics and impact.
 Her current research, Imaging Peace, focuses on the role of images and image-making in building peace and dialogue.
 In recent years she has worked on the major interdisciplinary research project Art & Reconciliation and Izazov, a Changing the Story project with young Bosnian film-makers.
 In 2019 she co-edited a Special Issue of the journal Photography & Culture, Photography As Dialogue.
-Her work has been recognised with various awards including the Royal Photographic Society’s Hood Medal for outstanding advance in photography for public service (2010).
+Her work has been recognized with various awards including the Royal Photographic Society’s Hood Medal for outstanding advance in photography for public service (2010).

-Research Advisor
+Affiliated Advisor

 Zahrah Rizwan